5 Tips & Considerations While Caring for Elderly Parents at Home

 - Getting Paid to Care for an Aging Parent

-First, kudos to you for caring for, or considering caring for, your aging parents.
+First, kudos to you for caring for, or considering caring for, your elderly parents.
 Providing care to someone in need is an honorable, noble, and selfless choice.
 Filial piety, or the duty of the adult child to care for his or her parents during old age, has been described in other cultures as highly rewarding and establishes a mutually beneficial relationship between the young and old.
 As you embrace your home caregiver journey, keep in mind these considerations.

 1) Level of Care Required

 The first thing to consider when caring for elderly parents at home is the level of care your parent needs.
-If you are one of the many family caregivers who choose to move their parents out of a nursing home and into their home, it’s highly likely that your aging parent will require some skilled nursing services like medication administration and management or disease/condition management.
+If you are one of the many family caregivers who choose to move their parents out of a nursing home and into their home, it’s highly likely that your elderly parent will require some skilled nursing services like medication administration and management or disease/condition management.

 Home health providers can assist with a wide range of activities, from assistance with activities of daily living (ADLs), instrumental activities of daily living (IADLs), and others.